 Multi-Game – The multi-game format places several of the same slots game in a grip on the screen (most commonly 4) allowing the player to play multiple instances of the same game at once.

-Varying Reel Sizes – Most slots games have the same number of symbols on each reel, for instance a 5x3 grid.
+Varying Reel Sizes – Most online casino slots games have the same number of symbols on each reel, for instance a 5x3 grid.
 Notable games that have moved away from this format are Siberian Storm, Star Trek Against All Odds and Sumatran Storm from IGT and Reel Rush from Net Entertainment which offers a diamond shaped reels, with less symbols at the extremities, Wolf Rising from IGT that has a double stacked reel (5x8) and DaVinci Diamonds Dual Play and Masques of San Marco from IGT that have 2 sets of reels stacked on top of each other.

 Midas Millions from IGT also uses hexagonal symbols in a honeycombed set of.

 Multi-Spin - The multi-spin games provides a similar experience to multi-hand Video Poker game where the player is given an initial set of symbols and selects which symbols to keep.
 The discarded symbols are then replaced.
 With many of these games the held symbols are repeated on to multiple instances of the reel allowing more than one game to be played in a single round.
-Unusually for slots games, due to the player decisions, these types of game do have an optimal player strategy.
+Unusually for online slots games, due to the player decisions, these types of game do have an optimal player strategy.
 Most software providers have been reluctant to release these strategies but accurate mapping of the reels would allow for derivation of the correct strategy.
 The Multi-Spin games that we are aware of are as follows;

 3 Reel Hold Up – IGT